Evan Stewart (American football)

-Evan Stewart (born September 4, 2003) is an American football wide receiver for the Texas A&M Aggies.
+Evan Malik Stewart (born September 4, 2003) is an American college football wide receiver for the Oregon Ducks.
+He previously played for the Texas A&M Aggies.

-Early life and high school
+Early life

 Stewart grew up in Frisco, Texas and attended Liberty High School.
-He had 46 receptions for 913 yards and nine touchdowns inn his junior season.
+He had 46 receptions for 913 yards and nine touchdowns in his junior season.
 Stewart was rated a four-star recruit and initially committed to play college football at Texas during his junior year over offers from Alabama, Auburn, Florida, Florida State, Georgia, LSU, Michigan, Oklahoma, Oregon, and Texas A&M. He decommitted from the school one month later and re-opened his recruitment.
-Stewart opted out of his senior season after playing in three games and caught 19 passes 414 yards and three touchdowns.
+Stewart opted out of his senior season, only having played in three games and caught 19 passes 414 yards and three touchdowns.
 During his senior season, Stewart was re-rated as a five-star prospect and committed to Texas A&M during November of his senior year before signing a National Letter of Intent with the team in December.
 He played in the 2022 Under Armour All-America Game.
 Stewart also was a member of the track and field team and won the Texas 5A long jump championship and placed second in the triple jump as a junior.

 College career

+Texas A&M

 Stewart joined the Texas A&M Aggies as an early enrollee in January 2022 and participated in spring practices.

+On December 19, 2023, Stewart announced that he would be entering the transfer portal.

+Oregon

+On January 11, 2024, Stewart announced his intention to exit the transfer portal at Oregon.